 - Case studies: Case studies are similar to testimonials, but they provide proof to buyers of the work you’ve done.
 They also help buyers build trust while offering tangible results for buyers to consider.

-- Fact sheets and FAQs: While testimonials and case studies are customer-facing, fact sheets and FAQs are often internal tools.
+- Battle cards: While testimonials and case studies are customer-facing, battle cards are internal tools.
 Fact sheets provide information about your product or service, covering elements that could arise during sales calls.
 These often include comparisons between your product and those of your competitors, allowing sales reps to have peace of mind when discussing your competitive landscape.
-FAQs are talking points that buyers have previously asked about and you know arise frequently during sales conversations.
-They are presented as a list for sales reps to reference when they need succinct, well-thought-out answers.
-Ultimately, you want to provide sales reps with the best possible answers so they don’t stumble or overthink when it matters most.

 - Estimate and discount calculators: At the end of the day, conversations with potential customers come down to the amount of value that they can gain from a partnership with you.
 With that in mind, it’s wise to help your sales team, and the end customer for that matter, visualize an outline of how much value contacts are going to receive by agreeing to a deal.
 Estimate and discount calculators help with that.